 Part 1.
 What Is iCloud Music Library?

-In order to use the iCloud Music Library, you need to have an Apple Music or iTunes Match subscription.
+To use the iCloud Music Library, you need to have an Apple Music or iTunes Match subscription.
 Assuming you have iCloud Music Library turned on, your iTunes songs will be stored in the cloud library.
 And you can access the cloud and play music from any of your devices with your Apple ID signed in.

 Main Features of iCloud Music Library